 Lessons are typically broken into six parts:

 1. Flashback 4 – the entire class spend time on a set of 4 fluency questions.
 They are encouraged to solve the questions in the most efficient way.
 The questions are carefully selected in order to revisit and reinforce prior learning.

 2. Discover – a practical, real-life problem arouses curiosity.
 Children find the maths through story telling.
 A real-life scenario is provided for this section to give children the time to explore, play and discuss possible strategies.

-3. Share - teacher-led, this interactive section follows the Discover activity and highlights the variety of methods that can be used to solve a single problem.
+3. Share (I do) – teacher-led, this interactive section follows the Discover activity and highlights the variety of methods that can be used to solve a single problem.
 It is an opportunity for children to share and celebrate their solutions and strategies.

-4. Think Together - the children work in groups to solve a range of mathematical problems.
+4. Think Together (we do) – the children work in groups to solve a range of mathematical problems.
 The children need to think together in their groups and then discuss their methods and solutions with the class.

-5. Practice - children work independently on questions that follow small steps of progression to deepen their understanding.
+5. Practice (you do) – children work independently on questions that follow small steps of progression to deepen their understanding.
 This section also provides challenge questions which are designed for children to apply their knowledge of the topic in a range of different ways.

 6. Reflect – the reflect section is an opportunity for children to show how deeply they have understood the target concept.
 Various approaches are used to check that children have fully understood and are ready to move on.

 - A highly effective approach to teaching maths based on research and evidence